-If the matter is not resolved to your satisfaction, and you wish to pursue this matter further, you should put your grievance in writing to the President of the Governing Board of Directors.
-The President will formally respond by setting a meeting or taking another course of action within 30 days.
+Process Guidance Stage 1If parents/guardians or student has agrievance it should be discussed informallywith the teacher, Headmaster, coach, or staffmember directly involved in the matter.ACA hopes that the majority of concerns willbe resolved at this stage.
+Informal discussions should resolve the vast majority of grievances.
+NOTE: Grievance or information involving an ongoing or imminent threat to a student's well-being should skip this stage and be immediately directed to the Headmaster.
+Stage 2 If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
+This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
+This meeting will be led by the Headmaster.
+The Headmaster is the acting supervisor over all school employees.
+Stage 3 If the matter is still not satisfactorily resolved, the matter may be raised to the Executive Director's Office by addressing the matter in writing to the Executive Director of Lower Schools or Upper Schools, who must give a response within 10 school days.
+This response may take the form of a letter and/or follow-up meeting.
+The Executive Director's office oversees the Headmasters.
+Stage 4 If the matter is not resolved satisfactorily, and the parent/guardian wishes to pursue the matter further, the grievance should be put in writing to the President of the Governing Board of Directors.
+The President will formally respond by setting a meeting or taking another course of action within 30 school days.
 If the Board as a whole is convened to address the grievance, all applicable public open meeting laws will be followed, including prior notice and the right of the employee(s) directly involved in the matter to request an open meeting or an executive session for the hearing.
 The Board's decision is final.
 Stages 1, 2, and 3 must be completed before the action is brought to the Governing Board of Directors.
 A response by the Board may include a dismissal of the grievance, a formal reprimand of the school employee(s), or Headmaster, and/or a directive for staff to develop an additional policy recommendation for Board consideration.

-The Title IX Grievances Procedures can be found in the Academies Standard School Policies Guide, linked here.
+The Title IX Grievance Procedures can be found in the Academies Standard School Policies Guide, linked here.